10 Best TV Shows Like Stranger Things To Ease Your Season 4 Hangover

+If you’re like us, you’re probably reeling from the binge watching Stranger Things 4.

-Whether you enjoy the retro ’80s air of Hawkins or the intersection of horror and science fiction in its plot lines — if you’ve already binged the entire first part of Stranger Things season 4, there are plenty of other shows just like it on Netflix to sacrifice sleep over.
+Although it will be month before we get to see the final episodes released, there are still ample entertaining shows to occupy our streaming space.
+Now, whether you enjoy the retro ‘80s air of Hawkins or the intersection of horror and science fiction in its plot lines (and if you’ve already binged the entire first part of Stranger Things season 4), there are plenty of other shows just like it on Netflix to sacrifice sleep over.

 Years of anticipation have culminated in the perfect cliffhanger in the new season of Netflix’s hit show Stranger Things.
 In fact, despite being nearly twice the duration of previous seasons, fans have quickly burnt through the first part of the fourth edition of the wildly popular sci-fi show.
 While you could rewatch the previous seasons a few times before the final episodes are released on July 1, there are many other shows just like Stranger Things that you could sink your teeth into instead.